0xKourama/Elbanna-NP-Notes/personal/braindump.md

 *99.9% of questions are unanswered. what we have for sure is ignorance. being aware of that ignorance is the first step towards any form of knowledge.*
 *dumb people think they have all the answers*

+# what made me prefer linux to windows?
+1. learning it gives me uniqueness

+*object-handling words are way nicer. because they deal with handleable objects*